Chapter 4 : Chapter Three

 “One who you've never cared for!”
 She felt her heart drop.
 “Leave, Thorfinn, or I don't respond!” spat Egil, causing Katherine to hold onto the couch tighter.
 Her Uncle had never yelled before.

 “That half-blooded brat will be your death!” yelled Thorfinn as he turned around, slamming the door behind him.

 Katherine began to sob.
 “He hates me!” she yelled, looking up at her uncle, whose face suddenly fell.

 “No, Katherine... he just shows his love in a different way.”
 He took her small hands off the couch.
 “Your mum and dad loved you, both of them... very dearly...
 Daddy just doesn't know how to deal without Mummy.”
-His green eyes had misted over, but he hadn't shed a tear.
+His blue eyes had misted over, but he hadn't shed a tear.
 “But don't worry; I'll always be here for you...”

 Katherine pushed her face into the pillow and began to sob.
 He had died, just like that, and Merlin only knew in what circumstances.
 She knew her father would never tell her, yet he was the only she could ask.
 No one, not even Professor Dumbledore, had given her the answers she wanted to hear.
 Egil's death couldn't have been what was written in the Prophet – Egil wouldn't have let himself die that way.